sammaxfleet/THISORTHATAPI/README.md

 Once logged in THE USER can then comment on posts.
-They can make changes to a post or even delete it.
+They can make changes to a post, edit or even delete it.